-Brush a thin layer of glue around the top surface of the page block.
-Make sure there's no blobs of glue stuck in the corners.
+Brush a thin layer of glue around the top of the page block.

-Lay the endpaper down onto the pages, lining it up to the edges.
+Lay the endpaper down onto the page block, lining it up at the edges.
 Press it down and smooth it out by hand.

-Step 38: Weigh it down and let it dry again.
+Step 39: Weigh the book down and let it dry again.

 Put the top slab and the weight back onto the page block for another 24 hour period.

-Step 39: Mark the magnet placement on the top cover.
+Step 40: Mark the placement of the cover magnets.

-Place two magnets on top of the now-hidden bottom magnets.
-Just dropping them in the vicity of the bottom magnet should make them snap into place.
+Place two magnets on top of the now-hidden bottom magnets, letting them snap into place.

-Color the top of each magnet with Sharpie (or another permanent marker).
+Color the top of a magnet with permanent marker.

 Quickly close the cover down onto the magnet.

 There's now a dot on the cover where a magnet will go.
 Repeat this step if you don't get a clear impression on the first try.

-Take the die punch, with the top and bottom 1/8 inch bits loaded.
-Line up the bit exactly over the dot, and then punch through the cover.
+Load the die punch with 1/8 inch bits.
+Line up the punch bit exactly on the dot, and punch through the cover.

 Punch the second hole the same way.

-Afterwards, close the cover and make sure the holes line up with the magnets.
-If a hole is off, you can punch again, not to make a new hole, but to widen the hole in the direction it needs to be.
+Afterwards, close the cover and make sure the holes line up with the top magnets.
+If a hole is off, you can punch again to widen the hole in the right direction.

 Tip: Don't want to buy a die punch?

 You might be able to use a drill.
-I haven't done this, so I'm not in a position to offer tips for doing it, but it should be possible.
-The main benefit of the die punch is that it makes holes that are exactly the same size as the magnets.
+I haven't done this, so I'm not in a position to offer tips, but it should be possible.
+The benefit of the die punch is that it makes holes that are exactly the same size as the magnets.

-Step 42: Glue the top dust jacket flap.
+Step 43: Glue the dust jacket flap down.

-Dab two small blobs of glue over the magnets, then brush glue all over the entire flap.
+Dab two small blobs of glue over the magnets in the cover, then brush glue over the entire dust jacket flap.

-Paint glue all the way to the edges on all sides.
+Paint glue to the edges on all sides.

 Fold the dust jacket flap over the cover.
 Make sure it's straight and lined up with the edges.
 The top magnets are now hidden and protected.

-Step 43: Weight it down and let it dry one last time.
+Step 44: Weigh it down and let it dry one last time.

 Insert a piece of plastic between the cover and the page block to keep errant glue from fusing the book together.